First Tip to Parents: Stop Asking your Child to Practice, Plus Four More Tips (by David J. Pacific)

 Generating Positive Responses from other People

 When I was a kid, the most technology we had was the GIANT Macintosh computer with the floppy disks that were the size of an average face.
-That hass changed and technology is everywhere, including in my teaching.
+That has changed and technology is everywhere, including in my teaching.
 When playing at home, why not record a performance and send it to Grandma or Grandpa or even the teacher?
 Yes, I know this isn’t ground breaking, but most people miss the point of the recording.
 It’s not so the child can be recorded and shared; it’s that they get a positive response back from whomever you send it to.
 This feedback can be critical for students who don’t like to perform and can build a positive relationship with the process.
 Furthermore, they can record their own teaching video showing you or a family member how to do something musical.
-A seven second “Vine” finding D can be all the motivation in the world.
+A seven second “Vine” video and positive feedback from Grandma can be all the motivation in the world.

 Integrate Playing into Daily Life

 This idea comes from another teacher friend who gave me this advice.
 Sometimes spontaneous activities with a quick goal can be all it takes.
 Imagine it’s just before dinner and your child is walking past you.
 All you have to do is say, “I totally forgot!
 I was thinking about your song you played the other day.
 How super-fast do you think you can play that?
 Can you do it before dinner?”
 Yes, it’s going to sound terrible fast, but it doesn’t matter.
 They’re engaged at the instrument again and Mom or Dad has shown that they remember a musical performance from before and not just making them do a task.
 Does this playing use good technique?
 No, but that’s not the goal here.
 The goal is a positive feeling associated with playing.
 Let me fix technique and I’ll let you know when issues arise.